'I hope I haven't ruined it': Tolley apologises after leaving Youth MP in tears

 "I was trying to get them to speak 'from' their notes rather than just 'read' them in the General Debate," she said.

-Other teens present also came to Dorrance's defence.
+Other teens present also came to Dorrance's defence on Wednesday.

 "The behaviour of Anne Tolley in the House right now is utterly disgusting.
 [Interrupting] a young girl talking about her friend's suicide while reading from a speech, demanding her to talk without notes.
 Shutting down points of order, and ignoring the concerns of YMPs.
 Awful," Ethan Griffiths tweeted.